The importance of choosing your Cambridge University College is underrated and often overlooked.

 Your student life will be strongly influenced by your College, simply because you will spend most of your time there.

-This mostly applies to subjects which receive supervisions from the Colleges for the first couple of years.
+This mostly applies to subjects that receive supervisions from the Colleges for the first couple of years.
 Although all supervisors will provide great guidance and tuition, some of them will be more experienced.
 For example, professors are more knowledgeable than PhD students.
-How most things in life work, the best professors in their field are based in the richest Colleges.
-Most of my lecturers in my first year of Engineering were based in Trinity College and consequently, my fellow engineering students in Trinity College were lucky enough to be supervised by our lecturers.